RikVanHaaren/fontys_s3_portfolio/documentation/README.md

 - [1.
 Introduction](#1-introduction)

 ##  1. Introduction
 This document is used as a guide for the directory.
 In the chapters below you can see what the content is of each file and what learning goal I acquired.
+You can see the document with all the information if you click on a link below the description.

 ### 1.1 Requirements
 > Learning outcome: [Requirements and design](/learningOutcomes.md#6-Requirements-and-design)